daleao/sdv/AwesomeProfessions/README.md

 ### ![](https://i.imgur.com/fUnZSTj.png) Combat

-The combat tree has received a much more extensive overhaul.
-In addition to their primary fixed perks, level 10 combat professions each have a unique "stackable" secondary perk.
-Once the maximum stacks have been collected, these professions may sacrifice all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
-A new bar has been added to the HUD to help you keep track of current stacks.
-Only a single profession's Super Mode may be registered at any time; if a player gains multiple combat professions from skill reseting, only base perks will apply, and not the stackable secondary perk or Super Mode.
-The player will prompted during level up whether they wish to replace their current Super Mode with the new professions'.

 - **Lv5 - Fighter** - Damage +10% *(+20%)*. +15 HP.
     - _Unchanged from vanilla._
 - **Lv10 - Brute** - Damage +15%. +25 HP.
 Build fury in combat, further increasing damage. *Non-profession-based damage bonuses also decrease special move cooldown.*
-    - **Fury:**
-        - Damage bonus caps at +40% at Combat level 10.
-		- Fury builds faster if wielding a club.
-    - Unleash all pent-up fury to enter an **Undying Rage:** Doubles all damage bonuses.
-Immune to passing out.
+    - **Fury:** Damage bonus caps at +40% at Combat level 10.
+Fury builds faster if wielding a club.Unleash all pent-up fury to enter an **Undying Rage.**
-        - Doubled damage bonuses include all sources, such as professions, rings and enchantments.
 - **Lv10 - Bushwhacker** - +10% crit. chance.
 Crit. strikes can poach items.
 Your blood cools in battle, increasing lethality of crit. strikes. *Non-profession-based damage bonuses also decrease special move cooldown.*
     - Monsters can only be poached once.
-    - **Cold Blood:**
-        - Crit. power bonus caps at ×3 at Combat level 10.
-		- Cold blood builds faster if wielding a dagger.
-Steal chance is also higher with a dagger.
-    - Your cold blood masks your presence, allowing you to mount an **Ambuscade:** Become invisible and untargetable.
-Back stabs are deadly.
+    - **Cold Blood:** Crit. power bonus caps at ×3 at Combat level 10.
+Chance to steal is higher and cold blood builds faster if wielding a dagger.
+Your cold blood masks your presence, allowing you to mount an **Ambuscade.**
-		- Failing to assassinate an enemy will instantly reveal your position, canceling the effect.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo. *Trick shots stun enemies for 5s.*
     - In Vanilla, slingshots are unable to hit enemies that are near the Farmer.
-As a way to improve slingshot combat, this mod also removes the grace period before a shot is allowed to deal damage.
+This mod improves slingshot combat by removing this grace period before a shot is allowed to deal damage.
 All professions are affected.
     -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but can ricochet once._
 - **Lv10 - Desperado** - Fire 50% faster.
 Chance to fire a double shot *(spread shot)*, based on current HP.
 Built-up temerity increases projectile cross section and impact power.
-    - **Temerity:**
-        - Projectiles are fired with gradually increasing velocity.
-Higher velocity projectiles have several properties:
-            - Increased knockback (up to 1.5x).
-            - Chance to pierce through enemies (up to 25%).
-            - Increased hitbox, by affecting the air around them, damaging nearby enemies even if they miss (up to 50% on either side).
-    - Your temerity culminates in one final desperate **Death Blossom:** Enables auto-reload.
-Fire eight shots around you at once.
+    - **Temerity:**  Projectiles are fired with increasingly more power.
+Sufficiently powerful projectiles have higher knockback, can damage enemies around them even if they miss, and can even pierce through enemies, damaging others behind them.
+Temerity builds faster from quick shots (release immediately as soon as the slingshot is charged).
+Your temerity culminates in one _desperate_ **Death Blossom.**
 - **Lv10 - Slimed Piper** - Slimes damage other enemies and drop more items the more Slimes are raised on the farm.
 Gathered eubstance attracts more Slimes in dungeons. *Slimes also heal you on contact.*
     - Slimes cannot damage flying enemies.
-    - Each Slime raised on the farm, either in a hutch or outside, increases the chance for Slimes to drop additional items.
+Each Slime raised on the farm, either in a hutch or outside, increases the chance for Slimes to drop additional items.
-    - Bonus: immune to the Slimed debuff.
+    - _Bonus: immune to the Slimed debuff._
-    - **Eubstance:**
-        - Every dungeon floor can spawn up to 11 additional Slimes.
-    - Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity:** Engorge and empower nearby Slimes.
+    - **Eubstance:** Every dungeon floor can spawn a number of additional Slimes.
+Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity.**

+## Super Mode

+The Combat tree has received a much more extensive overhaul.
+In addition to their primary fixed perks, level 10 combat professions each have a unique "stackable" secondary perk (Fury, Cold Blood, Temerity, Eubstance).
+Once the maximum stacks have been collected, these professions may sacrifice all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
+A new bar has been added to the HUD to help you keep track of current stacks.
+Only a single profession's Super Mode may be registered at any time; if a player gains multiple combat professions from skill reseting, only base perks will apply, and not the stackable secondary perk or Super Mode.
+The player will be prompted during level up whether they wish to replace their current Super Mode with the new professions'.

+- **Brute / Amazon - Undying Rage** - Doubles all damage bonuses.
+Immune to passing out.
+  - Doubled damage bonuses include profession, rings and enchantments.
+- **Bushwhacker - Ambuscade** - Become invisible and untargetable.
+Back stabs are deadly.
+  - An attack from behind will 1-hit KO.
+However, a missed back-attack will reveal your position if the target survives, ending the Super Mode.
+- **Desperado - Death Blossom** - Enable auto-reload.
+Fire in eight directions at once.
+  - Journey of the Prairie King, "IRL".
+- **Slimed Piper / Slime Enchantress - Superfluidity** - Engorge and empower nearby Slimes.
-        - Causes Slimes to grow up to twice their size and gain a proportional damage boost.
-        - Large enough Slimes can hit flying enemies, and break into smaller Slimes if defeated.
-        - Low chance to convert Slimes to a special variant.
+  - Slimes scale up by a random factor up to twice their original size, with a proportional damage boost.
+Slimes that grow large enough can hit even flying enemies, and break up into baby Slimes when defeated.
+Low chance to convert Slimes to a special variant.
 If "Prismatic Jelly" special order is active, low chance to convert Slimes to prismatic variant.
+Big Slimes in the area explode immediately.

 ## Prestige